vkatarina76/E-Commerce/README.md

-# ShopSmart – Static E-Commerce Site
+# ShopSmart – E-Commerce Shop

 This is a static prototype of an e-commerce platform created for educational and frontend integration purposes.
 It includes a user-friendly layout, product pages, and account management interface.